Darkroom V4.0 now in Toronto

 Shivam Dwivedi

 Shivam Dwivedi is a theatre actor and dancer from Mumbai, India, and now in Toronto.
 He has been a part of production plays such as Darkroom 2.0, The Proposal, Untitled, and Hayavadana.
 Apart from acting his interest also lies in Arm wrestling.
-He is a professionally trained Arm wrestler and has won several competitions on national level in Arm wrestling in India.
+He is a professionally trained Arm wrestler and has won several competitions on a national level in Arm wrestling in India.